Law Update: By Dallas Criminal Attorney Mick Mickelsen

 About the Author: Mick Mickelsen Dallas based criminal attorney

-Mick Mickelsen formed Broden & Mickelsen in 1998.
+Mick Mickelsen formed Broden & Mickelsen, LLP in 1998.
 Mick had represented the accused in state crimes where he has defended clients from white collar crimes, drug trafficking, sexual assault, violent crime, the death penalty and more.